Carlos Correa Player Props: Twins vs. Red Sox

 Carlos Correa At The Plate

-- Correa is hitting .220 with three doubles, two home runs and six walks.
+- Correa is batting .200 with three doubles, two home runs and six walks.

-- In 13 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 14 games played this season, and in 3.2% of his plate appearances.

-- Correa has driven in a run in four games this season (30.8%), including two games with multiple runs batted in.
+- In four games this year (28.6%), Correa has picked up an RBI, including two games with multiple runs batted in.

-- In four of 13 games this season, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.